coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 Ensure that you have the following ready to go:

 - A Backstage deployment that you can modify
-- A GitHub/GitLab/BitBucket repository that has had a `devcontainers.json` file added to it.
+- A GitHub/GitLab/Bitbucket repository that contains a `devcontainers.json` metadata file.
 [VS Code has a quick-start guide for adding devcontainers to a repo](https://code.visualstudio.com/docs/devcontainers/create-dev-container).

 _Note: While this plugin has been developed and published by Coder, no Coder installations are required._